“What happens if I don’t pay off my debt?”

 The longer you ignore your debts, the more you will lose money in interest, which will create more stress.

-Actually, the effect of ignoring a debt depends on its type.
+The effect of ignoring a debt depends on its type.

 So, before we learn the consequences of not paying a debt, let’s see the types of debt and the effects of ignoring them.